Step 5: Test Configuration #

 - {pin: {range: [1, 17]}} # 1..16

 Put slow-changing parameters first.
-Use context.changed(key) — returns True iff this iteration's value differs from the previous iteration's — to detect outer loop changes:
+Use context.changed(key) — True on the first iteration and whenever this iteration's value differs from the previous one — to skip work when an outer loop hasn't moved:

 sweeps: